-Star Trek is one of the most famous sci-fi TV series, with 5 series and 11 movies.
+Star Trek is one of the most famous sci-fi TV series, with five series and 11 movies.

 Arguably, the two most popular choices in this theme are Spock and Captain Kirk.

-The basic costume that you will find on this theme will involve a full sleeve velour top, pants which are just a little longer than knee length and pair of black boots.
+The basic costume that you will find on this theme will involve a full-sleeve velour top, pants that are just a little longer than knee length, and a pair of black boots.

 If you are going as Kirk, your costume would involve a golden shirt, and the list goes on.

-However, since the series was too long and the characters continually changed the dressing, it gives costume makers a wide range to obtain inspiration from.
+However, since the series was too long and the characters continually changed their outfits, it gave costume makers a wide range to obtain inspiration from.

-From the very detailed costumes like Nero’s headpiece, pointed ears and gown to quite generic ones, which involve a blue top with black V-neck and black pants, there is everything.
+From the very detailed costumes like Nero’s headpiece, pointed ears, and gown to the quite generic ones, which involve a blue top with a black V-neck and black pants, there is everything.